California Spotted Owl (Strix occidentalis occidentalis)

 Conservation

 The 2001 Sierra Nevada Framework Plan paid particular attention to the spotted owl decline by crafting a set of standards to protect its habitat.
-The Forest Service’s 2004 revisions to the Framework eliminated key protection measures for medium and large trees, canopy cover, home-range core areas and weakened protections near nests.
+The Forest Service’s 2004 revisions to the Framework eliminated the key protection measures for medium and large trees, canopy cover, home-range core areas and weakened protections near nests.
 The original Framework provided protection for the owl, while at the same time allowing for substantial progress towards reducing risk of destructive forest fires, by protecting fire resistant medium and large trees across the landscape, and focusing fuel treatments around communities where they are needed most.

 Status

-Don't miss this: click here to view an online webinar presented by owl scientist John Keane (April, 2012).
+Click here to view an online webinar presented by owl scientist John Keane (April, 2012).
 This webinar is sponsored by the California Fire Science Consortium.
 Keane discusses recent research investigating the effects from fuels treatments and wildfires on California spotted owls and their habitat in the Plumas-Lassen Study Area, as well as other related topics.
 Researchers are attempting to monitor the effects of fuels treatments implemented under the Herger-Feinstein Quincy Library Group Act in the northern Sierra Nevada.
 Keane reports the decline of the California spotted owl in three of the four study areas: Plumas-Lassen, Eldorado, and Sierra National Forest Study Areas; while the owls are holding steady on the Sequoia Kings Canyon National Park study area.

 Click here to view a slide show presentation by owl scientist Doug Tempel, documenting the serious decline of the owl in the El Dorado Study Area.

-Below, you can watch a video created by the SNAMP owl team that highlights ongoing California spotted owl research.
+Watch this video created by the SNAMP owl team that highlights ongoing California spotted owl research.

 Scientific Research and Reports